armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 ### Configure the Git Repo artifact

-Spinnaker uses the GitHub Artifact Provider to download the repo containing your main Terraform templates.
+Spinnaker uses the Git Repo Artifact Provider to download the repo containing your main Terraform templates

-If you already have a GitHub artifact account configured in Spinnaker, skip this section.
+If you already have a Git Repo artifact account configured in Spinnaker, skip this section.

 **Operator**